17 Animals With Shells and Their Pictures

 The Gulf of Alaska and other deep-water oceanic zones are home to these enormous crustaceans.

-King Crabs are large and intimidating, with strong shell that protects them from predators and supports their bodies.
+King Crabs are large and intimidating, with a strong shell that protects them from predators and supports their bodies.

 They may survive in their chosen settings because it helps cooler waters retain heat.